Our Charity

 Then the practical side of me clicked in and I became involved in projects to help those with enduring mental illness, in the days when long-term stay in a mental hospital was often normal and the future looked very dark.

-CRUMBS sprung from the need for those in long-stay care to have a pattern to their day: a skill at their finger tips and something to talk about.
+Crumbs sprung from the need for those in long-stay care to have a pattern to their day: a skill at their finger tips and something to talk about.
 Sadly Liz never became involved, through choice, but many others have now been through the skilled fingers of our dedicated staff team.
 Working as we did in those days, many badly damaged people came through the doors to our sheltered kitchen environment where so much recovery took place.

 Two years after becoming a charity we expanded to include persons with learning disability and stabilised addiction problems and thus we evolved into the mixed disability workforce which is so successful today.
 Support from Grant-making Trusts enabled us to expand: the staff team and trainee numbers grew and the change to training for independence and employment became our aim.